flutter/devtools/README.md

 ## What is this?

-This is a companion repo to the main [flutter repo](https://github.com/flutter/flutter).
+Dart DevTools is a suite of performance tools for Dart and Flutter.
-It contains the source code for a suite of performance tools for Dart and Flutter.
+It’s currently in preview release, but we’re actively working on improvements and on shipping new versions.

 ## Getting started